 Where to Stay in Barbados

-Hilton Barbados– it is right on a beautiful beach, with white sand and crystal clear warm water.
+We stayed at the Hilton Barbados and loved it.
+It’s right on a beautiful beach, with white sand and crystal clear warm water.
 Every room overlooks the beach, ours overlooked both the beach and pool.
 It was a quick 25min ride from the airport and a $12USD taxi ride.
 They don’t have cribs but they do offer free pack n plays which we took full advantage of for Kennedy to sleep in.
 The room we stayed in had both a tub and stand up shower, so great for kids.
 Children under 5 also eat free so we didn’t have to pay for any of Jordyn’s meals that we ate at the resort.

 Day 1: Beach & Waterfront Cafe